UMCU-Digital-Health/Digital_Health_Template/README.md

 * D100 Missing docstring in public module
 * D104 Missing docstring in public package

+### GitHub actions
+After creating a project with cookiecutter, you can find the linting GitHub workflow in `.github/workflows/`, which enables standard flake8 linting.
+You still need to set add this workflow to branch protection rules for new repos.

 ### Sphinx
 With `Sphinx` documentation can be automatically generated as html or pdf from the docstrings.